 One of the guiding principles of TOM is that we no longer have courses.
 An important TOM pillar is a strong coherence between the module-units mutually and with the project.
 The module is one unit.
 Knowledge and skills that are offered in the module units are integrated with each other and essential for completing the project.

 Courses of learning

-All bachelor programmes offer 15 ECTS of reflective education (academic development course of learning).
-The programme management chooses and determines in which module or modules this subject is included.
+All bachelor’s programmes offer 15 ECTS of reflective education (academic development course of learning).
+The programme management chooses and determines in which module or modules this subject is incorporated.

 The technical degree programmes participate in a joint mathematics course of learning.
-The content and design of this can be found on Blackboard (EWI-TOMLEERLIJN-MATHABCD).
-Every year, the programme director of mathematics and the programme directors of the participating programmes ensure that the mathematics course of learning is attuned to the content of the programmes as much as possible.
+Its content and design can be found on Blackboard (EWI-TOMLEERLIJN-MATHABCD).
+Every year, the programme director of mathematics and the programme directors of the participating programmes ensure that the mathematics course of learning is tailored to the contents of the programmes as much as possible.
 The same goes for the joint Methods and Technologies course of learning for the social sciences.

 Some programmes share module units or entire modules with each other.
-This can be because of efficiency reasons but it can also be interesting regarding the content.
-For example, Technische Bedrijfskunde (Industrial Engineering Management), Business & IT en Technische Informatica (Technical Computer Sciences) share the first introductory module (module 1) to give the students an impression of the scope of this cluster.
-Also in module 4 students from Technische Natuurkunde (Technical Physics) work together with students of Technische Wiskunde (Technical Mathematics) on reproducing historical experiments.
-They need each others expertise to complete the project.
+This can be done for efficiency reasons, but it can also be interesting because of the module’s contents.
+For example, Technische Bedrijfskunde (Industrial Engineering Management), Business & IT and Technische Informatica (Technical Computer Sciences) share the first introductory module (module 1) to give students an impression of the scope of this cluster.
+To give another example, module 4 of their programme has students of Technische Natuurkunde (Technical Physics) working together with students of Technische Wiskunde (Technical Mathematics) to reproduce historic experiments.
+They need each other’s expertise to complete the project.

 The Module Map shows which modules are shared.